matthewkastor/WTF-O-Vision/README.md

 This code rummages through text and replaces certain words and phrases with other words and phrases.
 It's like a reverse Mad-libs.

+Tested on Firefox 17.
+Your mileage may vary.

 If you want to alter the bookmarklet it will be easiest to edit `WTF-O-Vision.js` and convert your version into a bookmarklet at [subsimple.com](http://subsimple.com/bookmarklets/jsbuilder.htm)
  * go to subsimple.com
  * click the "function" button